How can I get a COVID-19 vaccination in the Monadnock Region?

 Will I be charged or even asked for any payment information related to COVID-19 vaccination?

-You may be asked for your insurance information at the vaccination site.
-However, no one – for any reason – should ask for payment information, such as a bank account or credit card number.
+You may be asked for your insurance information, but no one should ask for payment information, such as a bank account or credit card number.
 Please beware of scam phone calls and websites asking for such information.

 I don’t have transportation or am homebound, how do I get vaccinated?